 - A. A game will be seven innings or limited by time as follows: - 1.
-The game clock begins with 55 minutes if three games are to be played that evening or 60 minutes if two games are to be played and counts down. - Once the game clock shows no time left in the game, that inning (sixth or less) will be finished and then one more final inning will be played (unlimited ti me).
+The game clock begins with 55 minutes if three games are to be played that evening or 60 minutes if two games are to be played and counts down.

+- 2. Once the game clock shows no time left in the game, that inning (sixth or less) will be finished and then one more final inning will be played (unlimited time).
 If after the last inning the game is tied, the game will end in a tie.
 No regular season game may go beyond seven innings regardless of the time remaining. - 3.
 Playoff games cannot end in a tie and there is no time limit for playoff championship games. - 4.
-The Board may adjust the 55 or 60 minute game time in order to stay within the guidelines of Harris County Bayland Park curfew. - B. Once the game clock has started, it should only stop due to weather conditions, power failure, or injury.
-The stoppage should last no longer than 20 minutes.
-The 20 minutes will be an aggregate of all three games.
-If at any point, the game cannot be resumed after 20 minutes, all subsequent games will be canceled.
-All prior games will count in the standings. - C. The umpire is responsible for keeping track of the time.
-There is no need for the umpire to announce the time remaining, other than when time expires, so long as the scoreboard clock is working and visible.
-(Reference SSUSA # 5.11) - D. A manager may not declare outs in order to complete an inning.
-Batters must take their turn at bat to complete an inning.
+The Board may adjust the 55 or 60 minute game time in order to stay within the guidelines of Harris County Bayland Park curfew. - B. If there are any game delays from rain, lightning, other weather, injury, or anything else, the following adjustments will be made for the remaining games.